wagdav/thewagner.net/content/2015-06-06-Alpe-dHuZes.rst

     `plotting code. </static/downloads/ad6_plot.py>`_

-I spent 10 hours 42 minutes in the saddle.
+I spent 10 hours 42 minutes on the saddle.

 The event was timed so I have detailed results of the six climbs::